 The second method is to hide content only visually.
 This means that content will still be accessible to screen readers, but not human users.
 This method is more complex as browser quirks can come into play, and considerations needing to be made around focusing the elements via things like keyboard navigation.

 The third method is to hide the content semantically, hiding it from screen readers only but displaying it visually.
-This method is useful for displaying icons that you would rather the screen reader not detect.
+This method is useful for obscuring content that provides no meaningful context to screen reader users, such as decorative icons and repeated text.
 This can be done by setting the

 aria-hidden HTML attribute to